Mohitz07/Gmail-AI-Reply-Assistant/README.md

 ## Project Overview

 This project integrates AI capabilities to assist users in composing email replies within Gmail more effectively.
 By analyzing the context of received emails, the assistant suggests well-crafted responses, reducing email-related hassle and increasing communication efficiency.
 With the addition of a Chrome extension, users can access these AI-powered suggestions directly from their Gmail inbox, making the experience seamless and maximally efficient.
 The combination of a robust Java backend and a dynamic JavaScript-driven frontend and extension ensures a powerful, user-friendly tool that scales well and remains maintainable.

 ---

-## Getting Started

-To run this project locally or use the Chrome extension:

-1. Clone the repository.
-2. Follow the setup instructions for the backend and frontend [add setup instructions].
-3. To use the Chrome extension, load it as an unpacked extension in Chrome and follow the integration instructions [add details as needed].

----